 - Is there a steady predictable schedule with fairly repetitive work, or is the work mostly predictable with some occasional spikes (for the annual meeting, etc), or is every day simply flat out unpredictable chaos with no two days looking the same?

 - Work ethic: Is it: 80 hour week – come in early, work hard, skip lunch, work late in the evening, check email and take calls on weekends?
 Or is it a 55- 60 hour week – come in early, work hard, eat lunch at your desk and leave an hour or so late most days?
 Or is it a predictable work schedule that works well with a car pool or specific day care schedule?
 Or is it totally flexible – a Results Only Work Environment – come in on your own schedule, crank out the results we expect, work from home sometimes, stay late sometimes, eat lunch wherever you want, or not, just get your work finished.
 Or is it some unique combination of the above?
-How do you feel about flextime, telecommuting, carrying a Blackberry, overnight travel, and working nights and weekends?
+How do you feel about flextime, telecommuting, overnight travel, and working nights and weekends?

 You’ll notice that job descriptions and job advertising rarely mention any of these factors and that very little of these factors can be discerned from reading someone’s resume.
 Knowing someone has relevant experience, credentials, and technical skills does almost nothing to predict fit.
-This is one of many reasons why I think the resume is overrated in the candidate selection process.
+This is one of many reasons why I think the resume is vastly overrated in the candidate selection process.